tcollier/whirled_peas/README.md

 A `Composer` provides the following methods to add child elements, each of these takes an optional string argument that is set as the name of the element (which can be useful when debugging).

 - `add_box` - yields a `Composer` for a `Box` and a `BoxSettings`, which will be added to the parent's children
+- `add_graph` - yields a `nil` and a `GraphSettings`, which will be added to the parent's children, the block should return an array of numbers
 - `add_grid` - yields a `Composer` for a `Grid` and a `GridSettings`, which will be added to the parent's children
 - `add_text` - yields `nil` and a `TextSettings`, which will be added to the parent's children